Ask the Builder: What to do with foam insulation in basement?

 If you’re young like Matthew, with much more to discover about home improvement – or no matter what your age – you should to become part of my free newsletter family.
 Each week I share lots of wonderful tidbits about how you can have the best home on your street!

-Subscribe to Carter’s free newsletter and listen to his new podcasts.
-Go to: AsktheBuilder.com.
+Subscribe to Tim Carter’s free newsletter and listen to his new podcasts at askthebuilder.com.

 Local journalism is essential.